 Life and Work of Saint Anthony the Abbot

-Anthony the Great was an Egyptian Christian Monk, ascetic, and hermit.
-He is viewed as the founder of Christian monasticism and is considered to be the most famous monk of antiquity.
-Anthony lived as a hermit in complete solitude and without possessions of any kind.
-He is said to have lived within the meaning of a biblical verse in the Gospel of Matthew: “thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.”
-His spiritual posture attracted many admirers and like-minded people who followed his example and who gave up their earthly possessions.
-The followers of Anthony founded communities, from which the first antique monasteries originated.
+Anthony the Great (251β356) was an early Christian Egyptian monk, ascetic, and hermit.
+He lived as a hermit in complete solitude and without any possessions.
+Anthony is said to have lived entirely within the meaning of a verse from the Gospel of Matthew: βthou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.β (Mt 19:21).
+His spiritual attitude attracted many admirers and like-minded people who followed his example and gave up their earthly possessions.
+Anthonyβs followers founded communities from which the first antique monasteries originated.
+He is therefore regarded as the founder of Christian monasticism and is arguably the most famous Christian monk of antiquity.

 Codicology